-- C1 Remnant landscape features from the early significant housing estates including the mature trees, terraced gardens and front fences are to be retained. - C2 Council may require a conservation management plan (CMP) to be prepared and adopted by Council prior to development of contributory items and their existing curtilages. - The CMP must identify master planning options for sympathetic additional development that will not adversely affect the significance of the property or the precinct. - C3 The existing public views of the principal forms and settings of the terrace groups in Waimea and Woods Avenue are to remain unaltered. - Repealed by WDCP 2015 Amendment No. Additions to the dwellings in Waimea and Woods Avenue must not be visible from the
+- C1 Remnant landscape features from the early significant housing estates including the mature trees, terraced gardens and front fences are to be retained. - Council may require a conservation management plan (CMP) to be prepared and adopted by Council prior to development of contributory items and their existing curtilages. - The CMP must identify master planning options for sympathetic additional development that will not adversely affect the significance of the property or the precinct. - C3 The existing public views of the principal forms and settings of the terrace groups in Waimea and Woods Avenue are to remain unaltered. - Additions to the dwellings in Waimea and Woods Avenue must not be visible from the public domain and must maintain the significance of the group.